sigma-engineering/blog-combinators/post.md

 ### Pros:

-- simple contract
+- Simple contract
-- expressive, declarative
+- Expressive, declarative
-- functional, immutable, composable
+- Functional, immutable, composable
-- actual language grammar implementation can be terse, maps closely to EBNF for the language
+- Actual language grammar implementation can be terse, maps closely to EBNF for the language
-- doesn't rely on exception handling
+- Doesn't rely on exception handling
-- backtracking is trivially easy, doesn't require managing a stack
+- Backtracking is trivially easy, doesn't require managing a stack

 ### Cons:

-- introduces a layer of indirection / abstraction
+- Introduces a layer of indirection / abstraction
-- the type of the `sequence` combinator may be difficult to express strictly enough
-- requires a language with first class functions
+- Requires a language with first class functions
+- The type of the `sequence` combinator may be difficult to express strictly enough.
+It takes an array of parsers with mixed return types, and returns a list of results mapping directly to the output of those parsers, which is tricky to enforce in a type system.
+This can be overcome in typescript with function overloading, but it's outside the scope of this article, so I opted to use `any` and trust the ordering of parsers.

 # Appendix

-(more links)

 Here is the full implementation of the res of the combinators used above.